 Escapist couples and adventurous families with older children will cherish the seclusion of these laid-back localities.
 Rock-top temples, hidden coves and turtle sanctuaries all lie within easy reach.

 - We loved the privacy and barefoot informality of the simple hideaways

 - The staff are extremely helpful and friendly, the food delicious, and the housekeepers are always on hand should you need anything

-- The Air Taxi service from Colombo lands on the nearby lagoon, so it’s easy to reach (500m)
+- The air charter/taxi service from Colombo lands on the nearby lagoon, so it’s easy to reach (500m)

-- No alcohol is available (though you can BYO at no charge or ask the team to purchase it on your instructions), and restaurants are a tuk-tuk ride away
+- No bar, but you can BYO at no charge or ask the team to purchase it on your behalf

 - Nature often finds its way indoors, so don’t be surprised to come across an insect or two – particularly in Kumbuk, which is set a little further inland